 This 1lb bottle is one of those staples when it comes to using gold glitter in your geode resin art and epoxy resin crafts.
 This gold glitter can be used by pouring it into your epoxy before pouring or you can sprinkle it on here and there for extra touches.
 It's light but some specs will start to sink into the resin so just be aware of that.

 WATCH OUR RESIN COMPILATION AND SEE SOME OF THESE GOLDS BEING USED

 When you are making geode resin pieces, be prepared by gathering all of your materials and getting everything organized on your table.
 This is really helpful because you don't want to be opening drawers looking for things, you'll get resin everywhere.
 So set everything up before you start like we did in the video below.
 Also, browse through photos of actual geodes so you can understand how they look in nature.

 Thanks for reading and we hope this article helped you find some of the best gold ideas for your epoxy resin and geode resin art projects.
-We are constantly trying out new products so if we find any more really great gold supplies, we will keep adding to this list so keep checking back.
-If you have any suggestions that you would like us to add, let us know in the comments.

 Comments will be approved before showing up.